aaklimenko/laravel-test/README.md

 * `docker-compose up -d`

 To test the events firing to go `http://127.0.0.1:8000/`.
 A feedback email view is stored id database.
-Other email views are just a standard blade views.
+Other email views are just standard blade views.